quantumJLBass/boa-fraud/profiles/addresses/US/STATES/SOUTH CAROLINA/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967.md

 Response from the owner 6 years ago

-I’d be happy to speak with regarding all concerns.
+I'd be happy to speak with regarding all concerns.
 Thank you for your patience.

 ![](https://lh3.googleusercontent.com/a/ACg8ocLCSo7sdo-zCY-22o-IZEaVsM-02Fq1dFgKL3o1xjH48m1J6EhI=w36-h36-p-rp-mo-br100)